 My invitation to meet remains open.

-Price and Pirkle have yet to deny a single allegation I have set before them.
+Price and Pirkle have yet to deny a single allegation we have set before them.

 A mountain of evidence also points to a fraud scheme in which Price has bilked the credit card industry of tens of millions of dollars.
 The perennially embattled Wells Fargo, a long-term Gravity Payments financial sponsor, is implicated in this scam.
 This story will be released in the near term.